-A connection from the field communicator to your transmitter allows you to read process data, configure the transmitter, and perform maintenance and troubleshooting tasks.
+A connection from the Field Communicator to your transmitter allows you to read process data, configure the transmitter, and perform maintenance and troubleshooting tasks.

-The latest HART device description (DD) must be installed on the field communicator.
+The following HART device description (DD) must be installed on the Field Communicator: 2000CMass flo, Dev v8, DD v1.

-You can connect the field communicator to the mA terminals on the transmitter, to any point in a local HART loop, or to any point in a HART multidrop network.
+You can connect the Field Communicator to the primary mA terminals on the transmitter, to any point in a local HART loop, or to any point in a HART multidrop network.